Electron EDM and $\Gamma(\mu \to e \gamma)$ in the 2HDM: Acknowledgments

 \section{Acknowledgments}

-We thank Stefania Gori and Reinard Primulando for helpful discussions.
+We thank Stefania Gori and Reinard Primulando for helpful discussions, and Duncan Rocha for pointing out a mistake in equations~\eqref{eq:cR:ht} and~\eqref{eq:cR:hb} in earlier versions of this paper.
 The research of W.A. is supported by the U.S. Department of Energy grant number DE-SC0010107.
 J.B. thanks Emmanuel Stamou for many discussion and comments on the manuscript, and Emmanuel Stamou and Tom Steudtner for consistency checks of some \texttt{MaRTIn} routines.
-J.B. acknowledges support by DoE grant DE-SC1019775.
+J.B. acknowledges support by DoE grant DE-SC0011784.
 P.U. thanks the High-Energy Physics Research Unit, Chulalongkorn University for the hospitality while part of this work is being completed, and acknowledges support from the Mid-Career Research Grant from the National Research Council of Thailand under contract no.~N42A650378.
 The Feynman diagrams in the figures have been generated using \texttt{jaxodraw}~\cite{Binosi:2003yf}, based on \texttt{axodraw}~\cite{Vermaseren:1994je}.